 Boards sold specifically for SUP Yoga are typically a version of an existing all around stability board, but with some modifications to the deck pad and accessory attachments that make the board more yoga specific.
-When you carefully compare features, you may find that you’re better off with an all around inflatable SUP that has the ideal setup for Yoga, but performs well for other paddling activities too.
+When you carefully compare features, you may find that you’re better off with an all-around inflatable SUP that has the ideal setup for Yoga but performs well for other paddling activities too.

 While you could perform SUP Yoga on virtually any board, beginners will want to start on the most stable possible platform.
 Most people know that the stability of a SUP board is dictated by its width.
 What is less well known is how the thickness of the board affects its stability.

-Keep in mind that a 5 inch board is quite a bit easier to climb back onto than a 6 inch board, in the case you do find yourself in the water and is going to be a lot more fun to casually paddle when you are not doing yoga.
+Keep in mind that a 5-inch board is quite a bit easier to climb back onto than a 6-inch board, in the case you do find yourself in the water and is going to be a lot more fun to casually paddle when you are not doing yoga.

 Boards marketed for SUP Yoga will often have a deck pad that runs the full length of the board.
 While this may fit preconceived notions of how a sup yoga board should look, bear in mind that you will never find yourself at the extreme reaches of the board while doing yoga - You would tip over before getting that close to either end of the board!
-A deck pad that covers up to three fourths of the board surface will suffice.
+A deck pad that covers up to three-fourths of the board surface will suffice.
 The extra space beyond the deck pad is where the bungee system should be located so that you have a place for your water bottle, dry bag, and other belongings.

-You’ll want the deck pad to be plush and to have fairly flat texture that won’t leave marks on your skin.
+You’ll want the deck pad to be plush and to have a fairly flat texture that won’t leave marks on your skin.
 A light crocodile skin pattern will give you the grip you need but will not make an impression on your body the way a deeply grooved pattern would.

-Also look for a center handle that flattens so you can lie on top of it without discomfort.
+Also, look for a center handle that flattens so you can lie on top of it without discomfort.
 A flat strap handle with a removable hand grip is ideal because it will protect your hands while carrying the board and you can take it off when you want to do yoga.
 Some yoga specific boards have handles at the edges of the deck pad to keep the center area of the pad completely smooth, but boards with this off-center handle arrangement can be awkward to carry, as they have a tendency to drag on the ground due to the handle position, require you to carry it over your head, or use strap systems that are a little ungainly, given the general size of an inflatable SUP.

 Fins do not directly affect the performance of the board on the water while doing SUP yoga.
 However, there are some pros and cons to different fins systems that will affect the use of the board in general.